Course Number and Title: OTA 225 Clinical Fieldwork Level I-A

 - Demonstrate professional behaviors that include communicating effectively, self- assessing, and maximizing learning opportunities.

-- Adhere to ethical and legal standards of practice, according to the American Occupational Therapy Association’s (AOTA) Code of Ethics and Standards of Practice.
+- Demonstrate knowledge of ethical and legal standards of practice, according to the American Occupational Therapy Association’s (AOTA) Code of Ethics and Standards of Practice and use them as a guide for ethical decision making in professional interactions, client interventions, employment settings, and when confronted with personal and organizational ethical conflicts.

 - Demonstrate punctuality and preparedness for all fieldwork sessions.